danjbrown/websockets-demo/README.md

 # websockets-demo

 A simple Web Sockets demonstration using Node.js.
+Enter a message from any client and watch the list of messages update across all clients.

 ## Installation